Mind–body dualism: Replies

 Property dualism and William Hasker's "emergent dualism" seek to avoid this problem.
 They assert that the mind is a property or substance that emerges from the appropriate arrangement of physical matter, and therefore could be affected by any rearrangement of matter.

 Writing in the 13th century, St. Thomas Aquinas writes that "the body is necessary for the action of the intellect, not as i origin of action."
 Thus, if the body is dysfunctional, the intellect will not actualize as it intends to.
 According to the philosopher Stephen Evans:

 We did not need neurophysiology to come to know that a person whose head is bashed in with a club quickly loses his or her ability to think or have any conscious processes.
 Why should we not think of neurophysiological findings as giving us detailed, precise knowledge of something that human beings have always known, or at least could have known, which is that the mind (at least in this mortal life) requires and depends on a functioning brain?
 We now know a lot more than we used to know about precisely how the mind depends on the body.
 However, that the mind depends on the body, at least prior to death, is surely not something discovered in the 20th century".

 Argument from neuroscience

 In some contexts, the decisions that a person makes can be detected up to 10 seconds in advance by means of scanning their brain activity.
 Subjective experiences and covert attitudes can be detected, as can mental imagery.
 This is cited as empirical evidence that cognitive processes have a physical basis in the brain.

+Some recent work in robotics and artificial intelligence has also found issues with traditional dualistic ideas.
+Sandini, Scuitti, and Morasso (2024) argue that intelligent behavior depends on how a body interacts with the environment, and that purely abstract forms of artificial intelligence may miss key parts of what makes natural cognition possible.
+This highlights the importance of sensorimotor experiences and attempts made to replicate human intelligence in machines need to consider physical embodiment and adaptive learning instead of just relying on abstract computational models.